InformaticaCloudApplicationIntegration/Service-Connectors/APIMATIC/README.md

 # APIMATIC

-APIMatic is a developer experience platform for web APIs.
+APIMATIC is a developer experience platform for web APIs.

 General information on APIMATIC can be found [here](https://www.apimatic.io/).